-After seven years of sushi-making experience, I’ve perfected this sushi rice recipe through practice.
-Want to impress your family and friends with homemade sushi?
-Let’s get started!
+Want to impress your family and friends with homemade sushi rolls?
+Let’s get started! 🍣

 Why You’ll Love This Recipe

-- Budget Friendly.
+💰 Budget-friendly.
 Making sushi at home is much cheaper than ordering takeout at your local Japanese restaurant.
-You can cure your sushi cravings without breaking the bank.
+Thus, you can cure your sushi cravings without breaking the bank.

 Equipment